Best Pool Test Kit & Digital Pool Tester For Your Pool 2023

 Check the expiry date on the reagent bottles.
 Most test kits last between 1-2 seasons after which they lose their strength.

-Store the reagents in a cool, dry place away from sunlight or temperature extremes.
+Store reagents in a cool, dry place away from sunlight or temperature extremes.
+Don’t store them in your pool box.

 Can I use reagent from another company with my test kit?